 24. Store cheesecake in the fridge.
 Cheesecake is best for 3-4 days.

-Keywords: Caramel Cheesecake, Toffee Caramel Cheesecake, cheesecake recipe, how to make cheesecake, cheesecake water bath how to, caramel desserts
+Keywords: Caramel Cheesecake, salted caramel cheesecake recipe, rolo cheesecake, Toffee Cheesecake, how to make cheesecake, caramel desserts